pingcap/docs/dr-secondary-cluster.md

 When a disaster occurs, for example, power outage in the region where the primary cluster locates, the replication between the primary and secondary clusters might be interrupted suddenly.
 As a result, the data in the secondary cluster is inconsistent with the primary cluster.

 1. Restore the secondary cluster to a transaction-consistent state.
-Specifically, run the following command on any TiCDC node in Region 2 to apply the redo log to the secondary cluster:
+Specifically, run the following command on any TiCDC node in region 2 to apply the redo log to the secondary cluster:

     ```shell
     tiup cdc redo apply --storage "s3://redo?access-key=minio&secret-access-key=miniostorage&endpoint=http://10.0.1.10:6060&force-path-style=true" --tmp-dir /tmp/redo --sink-uri "mysql://{username}:{password}@10.1.1.4:4000"